About my work

 Book 5 - 'A waist of time'

-The Endmorgan Quartet can probably find a theoretic basis in book 1, the blue metre (PEB) in book 2, the art-theoretic matters on Caravaggio of the yellow metre (DDS) in book 3, the white metre (SAa) in book 4 and the red metre (Anna) in book 5.
+The Endmorgan Quartet can probably find a theoretic basis in book 1, the blue metre (PEB) in book 2, the art-theoretic matters on Caravaggio of the yellow metre (DDS) in book 3, the white metre (SAa) in book 5 - and hence the red metre (Anna) is in book 4?

 How can 'Submorphemic signification' be the theoretic basis for TEQ?
 On page 84 in vol.3 I write - on the development of early syntax: "When, however, the interdependency between social and perceptual features is dissolved (or attenuated) as the space falls apart, the result is that 1) social features are relegated to dialogue, while 2) sensorially perceptual features are relegated to reference". ('Social' here means 'significationally universal', while 'sensorially perceptual' here means signals that can be associated with the subjective consciousness).
 That means the dialogue between the poetic subject and the universal knowledge of the 'mountain of transfiguration' that he is ascending onto.
 'Submorphemic signification' studies the formation of subjective language relative to the language of the universal knowledge-space.